r57zone/Notifications/README.md

+Can turn off the notification sound by adding the launch parameter `-ds`.

 Can also increase the notification time by adding the launch parameter `-ms 5000`, where 5000 is the number of milliseconds before the notification closes.
 ## Download
 >Version for Windows XP, 7, 8.1, 10.